 What types of dance are presented, and who directs and choreographs for the student companies?

-The dance program sponsors two performing companies, one with contemporary repertory, including modern, jazz, tap, ballet, and hip hop and the other a musical theatre company.
-Both are directed by faculty with professional experience as performers and choreographers.
-Guest professionals also are invited to choreograph.
-Both companies function the entire academic year and membership is by audition the previous spring.
-University Dance Theatre, the contemporary group, represents the university at the American College Dance Festival each year.
+The dance program sponsors University Dance Theatre, a performing company that focuses on contemporary repertory, including modern, jazz, tap, ballet, and hip hop.
+The company is directed by faculty with professional experience as performers and choreographers.
+Guest professionals regularly choreograph pieces for our students.
+Membership is by audition the previous spring.
+University Dance Theatre represents the university at the American College Dance Festival each year.

 Is there a company affiliation?

 San José State University is the resident site of sjDANCEco, a professional repertory collaborative.
 For more information please visit sjDANCEco.

 Are students allowed to perform outside of school?

 Students are eligible to perform outside the school; this happens rarely, however, due to the frequent opportunities offered by the dance program.